 Demand cycles are getting shorter, and online customers in particular expect delivery as quickly as possible.
 This means supply chains need to become more flexible and agile.
 "You therefore have to think about whether you prefer to produce nearby and how you manage the warehouse," says Thiel.
 He believes the changes in this area will be dramatic - as with many other core issues.

 "That's where a new level of change is needed.
 And that also requires a cultural transformation in every company," says Thiel.
-In his opinion, large players have already made good progress on this path, while smaller companies in particular are having problems.
-Winners, as Mc Kinsey summarizes in his study, must meet the following requirements: Strong presence in key growth segments, an excellent online business model, direct networking with customers via (online) communities, a targeted model for each brick-and-mortar store, sustainable products, agile supply chains, optimized marketing for digital channels, and flexible planning and budgeting at all times.
+In his opinion, successful sports business has already made good progress on this path, while smaller companies in particular are having problems.
+Winners, as Mc Kinsey summarizes in his study, must meet the following requirements: Strong presence in key growth segments, an excellent online business model, direct networking with customers via (online) communities, a targeted model for each sports goods market stores, sustainable products, agile supply chains, optimized marketing for digital channels, and flexible planning and budgeting at all times.